veromary/brandt.id.au/_posts/2014-04-07-hot-potatoes-in-wordpress.md

 ###PS: the Github Pages way

 There is another way that is free and very satisfying using [Github Pages](https://pages.github.com/).
 It is also very useful for collaborative projects and keeping track of changes.
 There is a lot to learn in the process, but if you are passionate about education, then that can be a bonus.

+###PPS: Quiz Faber

+An Italian programmer from Turin has made an awesome program that's even better than Hot Potatoes, and he's still working on it: [Quiz Faber](http://www.lucagalli.net/quizfaber/index.php/en/)